 Architecture benefits:

-only after the DOM is loaded wrap into an IIFE.
+To ensure true isolation and zero performance impact on host sites, I inject the widget’s container <div> at the very end of the <body> only after the DOM is loaded wrap into an IIFE.
 This guarantees our SDK is always loaded last, preserving all client page priorities.

 <script>